CircuitSetup/Remote/FUTABA.md

 Note that using the Futaba's original front and top toggle switches is entirely optional, and doing it is not trivial.
 They would serve as User Buttons for audio playback and MQTT messages.

 If you want to wire the toggle switches from the Futaba remote control to the Control Board, it is recommended to use a common GND wire.
-This GND wire connects all center pins of all switches to each other and to the GND screw connector on the Control Board.
+This common GND wire connects all center pins of all switches to each other and to one of the GND screw connectors on the Control Board.

 Some of the toggle switches on the Futaba are interconnected through their PCBs, such as the ones on top, left hand side (when viewed from the back).
-Check the traces of the PCBs, desoldering or cutting-off components or wire bridges might be required.
+Check the traces on the PCBs, desoldering or cutting-off components or wire bridges might be required.
 The switches must be working independingly, otherwise proper operation might be hindered.

 Important: Do not re-connect the two widest ribbon cables (top two ones) to the main PCB when re-assembling the remote; other parts of the original circuit might interfere with toggle switch operation.